denoland/deno/std/manual.md

 #### Utilize JSDoc

-All publicly exposed APIs and types, both via the `deno` module as well as the global `window` namespace should have JSDoc documentation.
+All publicly exposed APIs and types, both via the `deno` module as well as the global/`window` namespace should have JSDoc documentation.
 This documentation is parsed and available to the TypeScript compiler, and therefore easy to provide further downstream.
 JSDoc blocks come just prior to the statement they apply to and are denoted by a leading `/**` before terminating with a `*/`.
 For example: